Exploring North Devon in a Micro Camper Part One: Places to Visit

 Set deep within a wooded valley on the edge of Exmoor, Lynmouth is one of the most atmospheric places in the UK.
 Its dramatic setting and welcoming feel make it a must-visit.

-Parking is available, though it can get busy during peak season.
+There is plenty of parking options for your micro camper, though it can get busy during peak season.

 Amazing views across Lynmouth Bay